July 7, 2021

 On the simplest level of design, the HVAC requirement for a non-sterile area is to reduce airborne particulate by exchanging the air inside the room with air that has passed through a filter.
 The main objective for a design team is to reduce or eliminate the possibility of contamination inside a cleanroom.
 One key to protection is having airlocks between the process area and the adjacent space.
 This helps protect the product when being transferred from room to room.
 This cleanroom feature also applies when designing a sterile pharmaceutical cleanroom.

-When it comes to a typical non-sterile facility, there are six basic areas.
+When it comes to a typical non-sterile pharmaceutical manufacturing facility, there are six basic areas.
+These six areas are:

 This includes offices, conference rooms, locker rooms, cafeterias, and general support functions.
 The HVAC requirements for these areas is designed to meet the basic needs of employee comfort.